 SJ 2 (Sen. Pat Connell, R-Hamilton) proposes a study of renewable energy credits to better understand how that mechanism for valuing clean energy works.

 SJ 31 (Sen. Mary McNally, D–Billings) calls for a study of decoupling, a regulatory process by which the amount of revenue a utility receives is no longer dependent on the quantity of energy it sells.
 Instead, revenues become dependent on the utility providing quality energy services.

 The Smith River is Worth Protecting

 Anyone who has ever had the opportunity to visit Montana’s Smith River knows that it needs to be protected and preserved.
 It’s a place of remarkable beauty and solitude.
-It has offered generations of Montanans a retreat from the daily grind of society, and endowed memories for countless families on its banks.
+It has offered generations of Montanans a retreat from the daily grind of society, and endowed memories for countless families on its banks, we suggest to check online banking login guides at ccbank.us which may help you.
 It’s an important place for Native Americans, and provides life-giving water to farmers and ranchers.